kapt-labs/django-check-seo/README.md

 4. Update your Django [Site](https://i.imgur.com/pNRsKs7.png) object parameters with a working url (here's an [example](https://i.imgur.com/IedF3xE.png) for dev environment).

-5. Add `testserver` to your `ALLOWED_HOSTS` list in your settings.py (django-check-seo uses the Test Framework in order to get content, instead of doing an HTTP request).
+5. Add `testserver` (and maybe `www.testserver`) to your `ALLOWED_HOSTS` list in your settings.py (django-check-seo uses the Test Framework in order to get content, instead of doing an HTTP request).

 6. *(optional) Configure the settings (see [config](#config)).*